voice-of-japan/Virtual-Protest-Protocol/README.md

     * [EN] Extending existing libraries to support 3-4 stage animations and custom designer assets (ethnic costumes, etc.).
     * [JP] 既存ライブラリを拡張し、3〜4段階のアニメーションやデザイナー制作のカスタムパーツ（民族衣装等）への対応を計画しています。

+* ## X. Regional Adaptation: United States (US Model – Draft)

+### X.1 Role of the US Implementation
+While VPP deployments in most regions are expected to operate under non-profit models, the U.S. implementation is designed as a revenue-generating hub.
+Its purpose is to financially support non-profit VPP deployments in other countries.

+### X.2 Participation Modes
+Due to the high level of social polarization in the United States, participation options include three modes:

+- YES: Expressing support
+- NO: Expressing opposition
+- OBSERVE: Indicating active attention and civic interest without verbal expression

+The OBSERVE option represents conscious engagement, not indifference or passive consent.

+### X.3 Revenue Structure
+U.S. implementations may adopt multiple revenue streams, including:

+- Donations
+- Advertising (e.g. along virtual protest routes, separated from opinion content)
+- Aggregated, anonymized participation data for media and research use

+No personally identifiable information is collected or sold.

+### X.4 Avatar Licensing
+Popular avatars may be licensed for third-party merchandise production.
+The VPP operators do not engage in direct merchandising to avoid operational burden and to maintain separation between civic expression and commerce.

+Advertising opportunities are offered selectively.
+Entities whose primary activities are related to war, armed conflict, or regionally sensitive security issues are not considered as advertising partners.